spring-guides/gs-messaging-stomp-websocket/README.md

 It starts by calling `enableSimpleBroker()` to enable a simple memory-based message broker to carry the greeting messages back to the client on destinations prefixed with "/queue".
 It also designates the "/app" prefix for messages that are bound for `@MessageMapping`-annotated methods.

-The `registerStompEndpoints()` method registers the "/hello" endpoint (which, along with the "/app" prefix, is handled by `GreetingController`'s `greeting()` method).
+The `registerStompEndpoints()` method registers the "/hello" endpoint, enabling SockJS fallback options so that alternative messaging options may be used if WebSocket is not available.
-In doing so, it enables SockJS fallback options on that endpoint so that alternative messaging options may be used if WebSocket is not available.
+This endpoint, when prefixed with "/app", is the endpoint that the `GreetingController.greeting()` method is mapped to handle.

 Create a browser client
 -----------------------